vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 ---
 layout: post
-title: Dismantle Hubspot API - Create an interactive form to submit contact data directly to Hubspot by using REST API
+title: Dismantle Hubspot API - Create an interactive form to submit contact data directly to Hubspot by using a REST API
 date: 2023-03-01 12:00:00 +0200
 tags: api
 image: /assets/2024-01-12/title.png